vatpac-technology/sops/docs/events/worldflight/Aerodromes/cairns.md

 ## Workload Management
 Due to the extreme workload expected for all positions, the use of the OzStrips plugin for managing aerodrome positions is **mandatory**.
 Controllers should familiarise themselves with the plugin and the VATPAC [recommended workflow](../../../../client/towerstrips/#recommended-workflow).

+!!! tip
+    The following OzStrips [keyboard shortcuts](../../../client/towerstrips.md#keyboard-shortcuts) may assist controllers managing busy frequencies:

+    - `T`: Selects the strip of the last aircraft to transmit on frequency
+    - `W`: Highlight the strip of the last aircraft to transmit on frequency

 ## Airways Clearance Delivery (ACD)
 ### Flight Plan Compliance
 Ensure **all flight plans** are checked for compliance with the approved WF Route: